dwavesystems/dwave-ocean-sdk/docs/examples/multi_gate.rst

 :math:`z = \overline{b} (ac + ad + \overline{c}\overline{d})` circuit, for which
 a clique embedding of over 100 nodes is required, the clique embedding has much longer chains than direct embedding of the problem (11 versus 2 qubits).
-Depending on the problem, such chains ma ydegrade the solution, as is the case here.
+Depending on the problem, such chains may degrade the solution, as is the case here.

 >>> bqm = circuit_bqm(10)